FreeOurKnowledge/website/.github/ISSUE_TEMPLATE/campaign-proposal.md

 * Action: ?

 <!---
-Indicate here what type of campaign you're proposing
+Indicate here what type of pledge you're inviting people to take:
-- 'Collective action campaigns' aim to solve large-scale collective action problems by organising a critical mass of people to all take action together.
-These campaigns follow the general format: "When X researchers have signed this pledge, we will all take Y action together".
-Indicate this type of campaign by typing "Threshold: " and the number of pledges at which action will be taken (e.g., "Threshold: 100").
+- 'Conditional pledges' ask people to take action when some pre-determined critical mass of support is met ("When X researchers have signed this pledge, we will all take Y action together").
+These campaigns aim to solve large-scale collective action problems by organising a critical mass of support prior to action being taken.
+Indicate this type of campaign by typing "Conditional: " and the number of signatures at which action will be taken (e.g., "Conditional: 100 signatures").
-- 'Regular campaigns' are more suited to small-scale problems or those with less risk to individuals who sign the pledge.
-Indicate this type of campaign by typing "Individual" --->
+- 'Immediate pledges' are more suited to small-scale problems or those with less risk to individuals who sign the pledge.
+Indicate this type of campaign by typing "Immediate" --->
-* Pledge type (threshold/individual):
+* Pledge type (Conditional/Immediate):

 <!---
   Will the action be carried out for a particular duration (e.g., boycott certain journals for 2 years)?
 Otherwise, if this field is irrelevant (e.g., the pledge relates to a single action) you can just delete this part --->